marco262/my_wiki/data/onednd/advancement/feats.md

 Always on the lookout for danger, you gain the following benefits:

 * **Initiative Proficiency.** When you roll Initiative, you can add your Proficiency Bonus to the roll.
 * **Initiative Swap.** Immediately after you roll Initiative, you can swap your Initiative with the Initiative of one willing ally in the same combat.
-You can't make this swap if you or the ally is Incapacitated.
+You can't make this swap if you or the ally is [[glossary:Incapacitated]].

 ## Crafter